cccbr/runningatower/content/docs/healthsafety/_index.md

 Ensure the location of the first aid kit is indicated, especially if it is elsewhere within the premises.

 Regularly check that all items are within date.
-The kit should be listed on the ***[tower authority's](../glossary/#tower-authority)*** log of first aid kits together with records of periodic inspections.
+The kit should be listed on the [tower authority's](../glossary/#tower-authority) log of first aid kits together with records of periodic inspections.

 ## Security

-Further details can be found in [security for ringers](../healthsafety/security).
+Further details can be found in **[security for ringers](../healthsafety/security)**.

 A limited number of keys to the building (and internal doors) may be held by the ringers.
 Consider the number of keys and key holders.
 There is a balance between security (preventing access) and enabling reasonable access.
 A single key for each lock is inadvisable, as this may present difficulties at times of sickness or absence.
-All keys should be registered with the ***[tower authority](../glossary/#tower-authority)***.
+All keys should be registered with the [tower authority](../glossary/#tower-authority).
 This may be a condition of the building insurance.

 ## Tower Access

 {{<hint info>}}
-**It may be worth producing a formal access policy in consultation with the ***[tower authority](../glossary/#tower-authority)***.**
+**It may be worth producing a formal access policy in consultation with the [tower authority](../glossary/#tower-authority).**
 {{</hint>}}

-Further information can be found in [tower access](../healthsafety/toweraccess).
+Further information can be found in **[tower access](../healthsafety/toweraccess)**.

 Emergency exits should be clearly indicated and must never be compromised.